masta-g3/virtualOS/docs/VISUAL_IDENTITY.md

 ---

-*This document describes the implemented visual system as of tui-009.
-Update when design evolves.*
+*This document describes the visual system.
+Theme colors are defined in `themes/*.yaml`.*